 PSG striker Edinson Cavani limps off injured in home win

-PARIS (AP) — Striker Edinson Cavani limped off as Paris Saint-Germain sustained another apparent injury blow on Saturday ahead of its trip to play Manchester United in the Champions League.
+“If your key players are not there, obviously it makes a difference.
+If Edinson is not in Manchester, then it is a big deal,” Tuchel said.
+“There has been too much bad luck; these are players of great quality.”

-Cavani put PSG ahead from the penalty spot in the 42nd minute when, moments later, he walked off before the halftime whistle.
-PSG beat Bordeaux 1-0 to increase its lead in the French league to 13 points over second-placed Lille, which plays on Sunday.
+Cavani limped off with a thigh problem caused when he scored from the penalty spot in the 42nd minute, blasting the ball powerfully with his right foot.
+Moments later, he walked off before the halftime whistle was blown.

-Coach Thomas Tuchel will be concerned whether Cavani, who clutched his right leg before going off, will be fit for Tuesday’s trip to Old Trafford in the first leg of the last 16.
+Tuchel was concerned whether Cavani will recover for the first leg of the last 16 against United.

-PSG is already without Neymar for the next two months, and although midfielder Marco Verratti started against Bordeaux he is way short on match sharpness.
-Verratti has just recovered from a sprained ankle and looked rusty, with several of his passes going astray.

-PSG missed good chances in the first half, with Cavani shooting wide and having another shot brilliantly saved by goalkeeper Benoit Costil.
-He made no mistake from the penalty spot, drilling a shot to Costil’s right for his 17th league goal, one behind teammate Kylian Mbappe.

-Later Saturday, Strasbourg needed a win at home against Angers to move up to fifth place, and Amiens faced fellow struggler Caen.
+“I don’t have any good news.
+We need to wait.
+I honestly don’t know (if Cavani will play),” Tuchel earlier told broadcaster Canal Plus.
+“Yes, it’s worrying.
+It’s not a good sign.
+We don’t have another Edi (Cavani), we don’t have another Neymar.”

+PSG is already without Neymar — who cost PSG 222 million euros ($252 million) when he joined from Barcelona — for the next two months.

+Strasbourg missed the chance to move from seventh to fifth place after losing at home to Angers 2-1, with 20-year-old striker Wilfried Kanga grabbing his first two goals in the top flight.

+Amiens beat Caen 1-0 thanks to a goal from striker Moussa Konate and moved out of the relegation zone, while Caen dropped to 18th.

 This weekend, Argentine striker Emiliano Sala is being honored with a minute of applause in the top two leagues in France.
-The crowd at PSG’s Parc des Princes chanted his name at the start of the game.
+The crowd at PSG’s Parc des Princes chanted the name of the Nantes player at the start of the game.

 Nantes plans to retire the No. 9 jersey in memory of Sala , who died at the age of 28 last month.